Terunofuji Haruo: 2021

+2022

 In January 2022 Terunofuji's performance was somewhat hampered by knee injuries and he lost to Mitakeumi in a title-decider on the final day to finish on 11–4, two wins off the pace.
 In February 2022 the Sumo Association announced that, along with a number of other high-ranking wrestlers, he had tested positive for COVID-19.
 He missed ten days of training as a result.

-Terunofuji withdrew on Day 6 of the March 2022 basho in Osaka citing issues with his right heel and left knee, both of which he had injured in the past.
+Terunofuji withdrew on Day 6 of the March 2022 tournament in Osaka citing issues with his right heel and left knee, both of which he had injured in the past.
 The issues would require about one month of treatment, according to a medical certificate submitted to the Sumo Association.
 Terunofuji's withdrawal came after he was defeated by Daieishō and, for the second straight tournament, Tamawashi.
 It was his first kyūjō since his promotion to sumo's highest rank.

-At the May 2022 Natsu Basho in Tokyo, Terunofuji overcame early losses to clinch the tournament with a 12–3 record.
+At the May 2022 Natsu tournament in Tokyo, Terunofuji overcame early losses to clinch the tournament with a 12–3 record.
 He avoided what would have been a four-way playoff with Daieishō, Takanoshō and Sadanoumi by beating Mitakeumi on the final day.
 In an online press conference the following day, he spoke of his relief at his victory and paid tribute to his former Isegahama stablemate Aminishiki ahead of his retirement ceremony, who Terunofuji said had given him advice on how to deal with his knee injuries.